MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

 - Your organization has international branches requiring custom regional security and distribution policies.

-- Each of your organization's offices pulls employee, business, and facility data which requires reporting activity per local regulations and time zones.
+- Each of your organization's offices pulls employee, business, and facility data, which requires reporting activity per local regulations and time zones.

-- High-scale requirements is met by horizontally scaling out apps with multiple app deployments within a single region and across regions to handle extreme load requirements.
+- High-scale requirements are met by horizontally scaling out apps with multiple app deployments within a single region and across regions to handle extreme load requirements.

 ### Planning the topology